 Luis Parada, Director of the Brain Tumor Center

-Powerful imaging techniques assist researchers and clinicians like Lisa DeAngelis studying central nervous system tumors.
+Powerful imaging techniques assist researchers and clinicians, like acting Physician-in-Chief Lisa DeAngelis, who study central nervous system tumors.

 Physician-scientist Ingo Mellinghoff (center) is affiliated with the Brain Tumor Center.